What is Marketing Automation and how does it work?

 4. Analyze and optimize

-Practice example:
+Case example:

 • Trigger 1: the download of the white paper

-Workflow: the visitor immediately receives an e-mail with a thank-you message and a link to additional articles on the same topic.
+Workflow: the visitor immediately receives an email with a thank you message and a link to additional articles on the same topic.

-• Trigger 2: the e-mail is opened or a link is clicked
+• Trigger 2: the e-mail is opened or a link is clicked on

-Workflow: the system registers interest and automatically schedules a follow-up e-mail with in-depth information or a customer case.
+Workflow: the system registers interest and automatically schedules a follow-up email with in-depth information or a customer case.

 Workflow Ternair